mysticetus-inc/dotcom/site/content/product/_index.md

 >}}

 {{< components/feature-highlight
-	title="MTS verifies a mitigation team's technological readiness." subTitle="Unprepared mitigation teams appear sloppy at great cost to any operation. " text="Let us assess, correct, and verify PSO's are ready to go before sailing.
+	title="MTS validates your mitigation team's technological readiness." subTitle="Unprepared mitigation teams appear sloppy at great cost to any operation. " text="Are your PSO's good to go?
+Let us assess, fine-tune, and validate PSO's are ready to go before sailing.
 Is their electronic gear ready?
 Does your team know how to work it?
-Are the ship's systems providing adequate support?
-Are the PSO's good to go?" image="Dockside-technical-services-Mysticetus.jpg"
+Are the ship's systems providing adequate support?" image="Dockside-technical-services-Mysticetus.jpg"
 	imagePosition="right"